Strengthening the rule of law

 Commission communications on strengthening the rule of law

-On 3 April 2019, the Commission adopted a Communication on further strengthening the rule of law within the Union.
-The Communication discusses the instruments available for monitoring and assessing progress in rule of law and protecting this principle in the EU.
-Finland’s Presidency will promote the Council’s commitment to measures put forward by the Commission to strengthen the rule of law.
+On 17 July 2019, the Commission adopted a communication on further strengthening the rule of law within the EU.
+In its communication, the Commission sets out a number of concrete initiatives to improve compliance with the rule of law.
+During its Presidency, Finland will advance the Council’s commitment to the Commission’s plans to strengthen the rule of law.

 Serious breaches of common values